 FIN 4805 Advanced Personal Financial Planning (3) Develops ability to synthesize financial planning knowledge in order to analyze complex client case scenarios.
 Emphasis on characteristics of the financial planning profession.
-Prerequisites: ACCT 4136, FIN 3811, FIN 4802 and FIN 4804; or concurrently.
+Prerequisites: ACCT 3130, FIN 3891, FIN 4803, and FIN 4804; or FIN 4803, FIN 4804, FIN 5840, and admission to the MA in Accountancy program.